leo-drive/vehicle_interface/README.md

 ## 1. Serial Communication

 usb-naming script is used to assign a name to communication port.
-After go to the configs directory run the command:
+After go to the scripts directory run the command:
 ```
-$ cd configs
+$ cd scripts
 $ sudo ./usb-naming.sh
 ```